I’m Concerned About A Friend On Social Media

 A young person has contacted Meic worried about their friend who is posting worrying things on social media, and wants advice on how to keep them safe.
 Here’s Meic’s advice.

 I ddarllen yr erthygl hon yn Gymraeg, clicia yma

 “My friend has been posting some worrying stuff on Facebook.
 They keep talking about self-harm and suicide and I’m worried they might hurt themself.
 What can I do?”

 It’s great that you noticed your friend may be struggling and want to help.
 You sound like a great friend.

 It’s important to show them kindness and patience, even if what they post makes you uncomfortable.
 Feeling suicidal is quite common and people deal with their pain in different ways – some post about it on social media as a way of asking for help.
 Doing this is extremely brave.
 Talking about a problem, rather than keeping it to yourself, is extremely important.

 Fortunately there are a lot of great organisations and resources to help both you and your friend.
-Samaritans have developed a guide for exactly this situation: it’s called ‘Help a Friend in Need’ and is short, easy-to-read and full of valuable advice.
+The Samaritans have a page ‘What to do if you think someone you know isn’t okay’ with lots of valuable advice

 The three most important things you can do are:

 1) Talk to them